Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Galaxy connectivity

 In addition to the already described trends with galaxy mass, Fig.~\ref{Fig:rel_Mstar_OV_Nstr_MEANS} shows interesting trends with $1 + \delta_\mathrm{DTFE}$.
-For low mass galaxies (with stellar masses lower than $\sim 10^{9.5}$ $\mathrm{M}_\odot/h$), the mean number of streams strongly increases with decreasing local over-density.
-The least connected galaxies ($\overline{N}_\mathrm{streams} \sim 0$) are galaxies living in the highest local density environments, i.e. very locally crowded regions (see yellow region at the top left of the plot).
-Galaxies in these regions are subject to stronger (local) tidal effects \citep[e.g.][]{Hahn2009_tides}, which increase the probability of strong interactions with the environment (e.g. by mergers) with respect to galaxies in lower density environments. \cite{AragonCalvo2019_CWdisconnection} has shown that these interactions can lead to the disconnection of galaxies from their filamentary web, thus leading to very low connectivity values.
-In line with these interpretations, this figure also shows that low-mass galaxies embedded in less crowded regions ($\log(1 + \delta_\mathrm{DTFE}) < -1.5$) are more connected to the web, with connectivity averages of two to four streams.
+For low-mass galaxies (with stellar masses lower than $\sim 10^{9.5}$ $\mathrm{M}_\odot/h$), the mean number of streams strongly decreases with increasing local over-density.
+The least connected galaxies are located in the highest-density environments (see the yellow region in the top left corner of the plot).
+Galaxies in these crowded environments are subject to stronger (local) tidal effects \citep[e.g.][]{Hahn2009_tides}, which increase the probability of strong interactions (e.g. by mergers) with respect to galaxies in lower density environments. \cite{AragonCalvo2019_CWdisconnection} has shown that these interactions can lead to the disconnection of galaxies from their filamentary web, thus leading to very low connectivity values.
+In line with these interpretations, this figure also shows that low-mass galaxies embedded in less crowded regions ($\log(1 + \delta_\mathrm{DTFE}) < -1.5$) have more connections to small-scale filamentary streams.

-In stark contrast with low mass galaxies, high mass galaxies ($M_* > 10^{9.5}$ $\mathrm{M}_\odot/h$) do not show any significant trend with local over-density.
-Their mean connectivity varies between two and five (with few exceptions) regardless of specific values of mass and density.
+In stark contrast with low-mass galaxies, high-mass galaxies ($M_* > 10^{9.5}$ $\mathrm{M}_\odot/h$) do not show any significant trend with local over-density.
+Their mean connectivity varies between two and five (with few exceptions) regardless of the specific values of mass and density.
 We note that the tail at the highest $M_*$ and \LOD~values (top right corner) is due to the intrinsic correlation between mass and local environment.
-High mass galaxies are less sensitive to the tides driven by the local density, so their high connectivity is thus probably dominated by the trends with mass discussed in Sect.~\ref{SubSect:TrendsMass}.\\
+High-mass galaxies are less sensitive to the tides driven by the local density, therefore their high connectivity is most probably explained by the trends with mass discussed in Sect.~\ref{SubSect:TrendsMass}.

 The right panel of Fig.~\ref{Fig:rel_Mstar_OV_Nstr_MEANS} demonstrates that the results presented in this section are significant because the errors of the relevant pixels are tiny and not correlated with their position in the mass-overdensity plane.
 Finally, we verified the robustness of these results by repeating the same analysis using mass-weighted Delaunay densities (not shown).
 We found exactly the same trends of connectivity with local density as in Fig.~\ref{Fig:rel_Mstar_OV_Nstr_MEANS}.\\